S-Panjwani/form-grading/README.md

 ## Demo Plots

-These plots show where each joint is relative to the player's head over a ~1.8 second clip (12 fps, 27 frames).
+These plots show where each joint is relative to Yuji Nishida's head over a ~1.8 second clip (12 fps, 27 frames).
 The big convergence spike around **~0.9s** is the moment of contact — you can see the wrists snap down and the elbows flare out right around then.

 **Relative to Left Ear**
 ![Landmark Position Relative to Left Ear](data/processed/landmark_plot_left_ear.png)